 Elliot Beach, Chennai

-Also known as Besant Nagar beach or Edward Elliot beach, Elliot beach is a popular beach amongst youngsters and peace-seekers.
-One of the clean beaches in Chennai, this beach is located southwards of the Marina beach.
+Also known as Besant Nagar Beach or Edward Elliot Beach, Elliot Beach is a popular beach amongst youngsters and peace-seekers.
+One of the clean beaches in Chennai, this beach is located southwards of Marina Beach.
 Visitors can enjoy sunbathing and can relax completely during leisure walks.
 Locals lovingly call it Bessie.

-Velankanni Church and Ashtalakshmi Kovil temple are two of the popular attractions here that you can visit.
+Velankanni Church and Ashtalakshmi Kovil Temple are two of the popular attractions here that you can visit.
 Snack shops at Elliot serve Chili Bhajji, a popular South Indian savory delicacy, which you must not miss.
-Capture the blue waters and clear sky in your camera.
+Capture the blue waters and clear sky with your camera.

 Dhanushkodi Beach, Rameswaram

-Flanked by the Bay of Bengal on one side and the Indian Ocean on the other side, Dhanushkodi beach is a paradise for loners.
-One of the most popular places to visit near Rameshwaram, it is 20 km away from the main city.
+Flanked by the Bay of Bengal on one side and the Indian Ocean on the other side, Dhanushkodi Beach is a paradise for loners.
+One of the most popular places to visit is near Rameshwaram, which is 20 km away from the main city.
 The azure seawaters are a treat to the eyes.
 As you take a walk on white sands, admire the serenity.

 Famous for: Ruins of Dhanushkodi town

 Placed 22 km southwards of the city of Kannur, Mahe Beach is a beautiful beach that is dotted with swaying palm trees.
 It is one of the most famous beaches of Pondicherry and has a few fishermen’s villages near it.
 If you love swimming, you can do it here.
 For leisure vacationers, the beach is ideal for lazing around, which refreshes you completely.